getchip/PocketCHIP-Docs/source/includes/_advanced-headless.md

   sudo apt-get install avahi-daemon
 ```

 to install the necessary libraries.
-To configure the daemon, you'll probably need to add this service file:
+You may want to configure the daemon with this service file so you can find Apple Bonjour devices from CHIP :

 ```shell
   sudo nano /etc/avahi/services/afpd.service